Steve Stephens: ‘At This Point He Can Be A Lot Of Places,’ Police Say

 “I know Steve you have a relationship with some clergy here in Ohio, we ask you to talk to them and then turn yourself in.”

-Who Is Steve Stephens Girlfriend, Joy Lane?
+Who Is Steve Stephens’ Ex-Girlfriend, Joy Lane?

-Steve Stephen’s ex-girlfriend, Joy Lane, said they had been dating for years.
-Lane went to the media express her condolences to the family members of Godwin, according to CBS News.
+Steve Stephen’s ex-girlfriend Joy Lane said they had been dating for years.
+Lane went to the media to express her condolences to Godwin’s family members, according to CBS News.

 Lane also went by the name Joy Carr on Facebook.
 Joy updated her friends and let everyone know she is well.
 She has since deleted her account.